hfuss/resume/resume.md

     - Developed a CLI tool in Golang for encrypting git-managed secrets using AWS KMS, and syncing to AWS Secrets Manager in multiple regions
   - **Keystone Authentication Services** (Aug 2018 - July 2020)
-    - Migrated a neglected OpenLDAP server pair, eventually deploying a replicated cluster of 20+ servers in multiple datacenters across the US
+    - Rolled out replicated OpenLDAP clusters of 40+ servers in multiple datacenters across the US
+    - Developed custom tooling in Golang, Java, and Ansible to provide structured logs,
+      OpenMetrics, and chaos scripts for our LDAP clusters
-    - Built, maintained, and tuned a highly-available, lightweight Java webserver backed by LDAP in order to provide a unifying OIDC client credentials flow to secure our APIs
+    - Built a cloud-native Java webserver backed by LDAP in order to provide a single OAuth client credentials flow to secure our APIs
     - Implemented cheap health checking and load-balancing for multi-region applications using multi-value Route53 DNS records
     - Integrated various OAuth applications with Okta SSO and attended the Oktane 2019 conference